hananlibpost/ml_final_project/README.md

 This project is part of an assignment.
 We compared three ensembles based decision trees to CatBoost over 150 datasets.

-The models were trained using Colab
+The models were trained using Google Colab.

 The algorithms we tested were: